Runtime

 Q: What runtime options are available for scaffold apps?

-A: Scaffold supports two runtime options: local (native execution on your machine) and docker (containerized execution).
+A: Scaffold supports two runtime options: local (native execution on your machine) and docker (containerized execution). scaffold app create defaults to local runtime - you don't need to specify --runtime local unless you want to be explicit.

 Example:

-# Local (default - no option needed)
+# Local runtime (default - no --runtime option needed)

 stoobly-agent scaffold app create my-app

-# Or explicitly specify local
+# Or explicitly specify local runtime (optional, same as default)

 stoobly-agent scaffold app create my-app --runtime local